masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 ```

 All of the above examples we have used **setTimeout** functions which are calling the whole callbacks in their arguments.
-The callback functions start execution after the providing time-out arguments given above meets criteria.
+The callback functions start execution after the providing time-out arguments given above are meets their criteria.

 Consider the **example3**.
 Two scenarios you can have seen.